 Students are expected to develop academically and in personal responsibility by being at school and being on time, working to the best of their ability, obeying school rules, and showing courtesy and respect to all teachers and peers.
 Students are expected to learn self-discipline.
 If serious problems arise, the student, teacher, parents, counselor and principal work as a team to find the best solution for the student.

 - The teacher/student ratio is 1 to 26 in first grade, 1 to 24 in second grade, 1 to 22 in third grade, 1 to 27 in forth grade, 1 to 26 in fifth grade, and 1 to 23 in sixth grade; however, individual class sizes vary.
-Additionally, Elk meadows houses two specialized support units and one diagnostic kindergarten unit.
+Additionally, Elk meadows houses three specialized support units and one diagnostic kindergarten unit.

 - The faculty has a wide range of backgrounds and talents and is comprised of experienced teachers.
 Many have advanced degrees and educational endorsements beyond the required teaching certificate.
 They provide a welcoming environment and strong academic program for our students.